 This course is required for all our volunteers who will be trapping and caring for cats in traps.
-It is also recommended for persons borrowing traps from us and for colony caretakers.
+It is also recommended for persons borrowing traps from us.
 This live webinar is given the 1st Saturday of every month and the fee is $10.
 Very informative and fun.

 Neighborhood Cats TNR Handbook

 A trapper’s go-to for difficult trapping scenarios!
 Also lots of great information for colony caretakers

 Community Cats Podcasts tune you in to all-things community cats going on around the country & around the world.